Curriculum Vitae

 2017-: Duquesne University of the Holy Spirit: Adjunct teaching.

-2010-: Interviews with international profession musicians in French, English and Italian about the phenomenon of Inner Song : https://www.davydov.bzh/en/interviews/.
+2010-: Interviews with international professional musicians in French, English and Italian about the phenomenon of Inner Song : https://www.davydov.bzh/en/interviews/.

 2017-: Adjunct at Duquesne University of the Holy Spirit.